 (Wayne County, Ohio)

-Summer is a great time to take a road trip to Ohio’s Amish Country.
-Signs of the summer season can be found everywhere.
-Local families are out plowing their farms and tending to their crops.
-Amish buggies can be seen heading to market.
+Anytime of year is a great time to take a road trip to Ohio’s Amish Country.
+Signs of each season can be found everywhere.
+In the spring local families are out plowing their farms and tending to their crops.
+Summer and fall Amish buggies can be seen heading to market.
 Animals are out grazing in the pastures.
-Even the rolling hills of the countryside offer beautiful springtime views and create a nice relaxing drive.
+During winter you will see laundry hanging outside in the cold winter air to dry, while snow settles on rooftops.
+Even the rolling hills of the countryside offer beautiful seasonal views and create a nice relaxing drive.

 We hope you enjoy this special limited contact road trip.
 It’s the perfect way to ease back into enjoying time away from home while exploring Ohio and gathering items for the cupboard.